franckverrot/activevalidators/README.md

 `ActiveValidators.activate` can be called as many times as one wants.
 It's only a syntactic sugar on top a normal Ruby `require`.

+In a standard Ruby on Rails application, this line goes either in an initializer (`config/initializers/active_validators_activation.rb` for example), or directly within `config/application` right inside your `MyApp::Application` class definition.

 ## Usage

 In your models, the gem provides new validators like `email`, or `url`: